kaartikeya15/Prompt-Based-Image-Generation-Using-on-Stable-Diffusion/README.md

-# stable-diffusion-webapp
+# Prompt-Based-Image-Generation-Using-on-Stable-Diffusion

-#Vanilla Installation using Gradio and ngrok for local deployment and testing on your system
+# Vanilla Installation using Gradio and ngrok for local deployment and testing on your system

 # Clone the repository
 git clone https://github.com/<your-username>/stable-diffusion-webapp.git